illixion/Annemone/README.md

 Accepts a two-dimensional matrix with RGB values corresponding to each of the 61 keys as they appear on the keyboard.

 There's a delay between commands as the keyboard doesn't understand commands that are sent faster than 50ms apart.
-This is also compounded by the fact that HID doesn't have a high data throughput rate.
-Consider using the `setSingleColorLed` method if you don't need to set per-key color.
+This is also compounded by the fact that HID doesn't have high data throughput rate.
+Consider using the `setSingleColorLed` method if your application don't need to set per-key color.

 Example matrix:

 ```js
 [
     [255, 0, 0] // esc